 - Adhering to the hygiene routine advised by your eye doctor – Those who wear monthly lenses need to adhere to a specific hygiene routine advised by their eye doctor.
 If you’re using the wrong solution or not cleaning your lenses properly, this could be why you’re suffering from dry eye.
 Keep in mind that not all multi-purpose cleaning solutions are designed to clean silicone hydrogel contact lenses, so make sure the solution you’re using is correct.

 There is also a chance you may have sensitive eyes and that your dry eye symptoms may be an adverse reaction to the preservatives in the solution.
-If your eyes feel irritated, yet you are using your regular cleaning solution, speak to Dr. William Altig, who will recommend a preservative-free lens solution for improved comfort.
+If your eyes feel irritated, yet you are using your regular cleaning solution, speak to Our eye doctors, who will recommend a preservative-free lens solution for improved comfort.